Skip to main content

 index=main sourcetype=nginx

-# LynxDB SPL2
+# LynxDB LynxFlow

-source=nginx status>=500 | stats count by uri
+from main _source=nginx status>=500 | stats count() by uri

 Quick Syntax Reference

-OperationSplunk SPLLynxDB SPL2
+OperationSplunk SPLLynxDB LynxFlow

-Select indexindex=mainFROM main
+Select indexindex=mainfrom main

-Aggregatestats count by hoststats count by host (same)
+Aggregatestats count by hoststats count() by host

 Top valuestop limit=10 uritop 10 uri

-Field extractionrex field=_raw "(?<ip>\d+\.\d+\.\d+\.\d+)"rex field=_raw "(?P<ip>\d+\.\d+\.\d+\.\d+)"
+Field extractionrex field=_raw "(?<ip>\d+\.\d+\.\d+\.\d+)"parse regex r"(?P<ip>\d+\.\d+\.\d+\.\d+)"

-Renamerename src AS source_iprename src AS source_ip (same)
+Renamerename src AS source_iprename src as source_ip

-Dedupdedup hostdedup host (same)
+Dedupdedup hostdedup host

-CTE / subsearch[search index=threats | fields ip]$threats = FROM threats | FIELDS ip;
+Subsearch / CTE[search index=threats | fields ip]let $threats = from threats | keep ip;

 Aggregation Functions

-All common Splunk aggregation functions are supported:
+All common Splunk aggregation functions are supported (note that count requires parentheses):

 Migration Steps